-There are the interview questions people ask.
-Then there are the ones you wish they would ask.
-These are the questions I always prepare answers for, but never get asked.
+There are the interview questions that actually get asked, then there are the ones you wish they would ask...

 Take cable, fold in half.
 Repeat.
 Do not wind or coil.
 Store the resulting bunch without twisting.

 Never landing a kick flip.